sszlachetka/ServiceBusAdmin/docs/advanced-usage-scenarios.md

 ```

 ### 3. Peek messages
-Messages can be peeked from a queue or a subscription.
+Messages can be peeked from a queue or subscription.
 Number of peeked messages can be controlled with `-m|--max` option (by default it's 10).
 You can peek message body, metadata or both at a time.
 This is controlled with `-o|--output-content` option, which can take one of following values: `metadata`, `body`, `all`.
 By default only message metadata is peeked.

 Peek metadata of first 10 messages from a queue
 ```shell